-Tom Holland’s tongue-in-cheek love letter to 1985 horror audiences remains beloved to this day.
+Tom Holland’s tongue-in-cheek love letter to horror audiences remains beloved to this day.
 Fright Night is an early attempt to bring Gothic horror to a contemporary audience.
 The centerpiece of this classic flick is the house belonging to vampire, Jerry Dandrige (Chris Sarandon).
-The large structure is emerged in one cliché after another ranging from enveloping fog to candelabras dripping wax.
+The large structure is emerged in one cliché after another, ranging from enveloping fog to candelabras dripping wax.
 Despite playfully utilizing tired themes, viewers are reminded as to why the chilling settings in Gothic horror work so well.

-House of 1000 Corpses
+The Firefly Home in House of 1000 Corpses

 Rob Zombie tends to be hit-or-miss with audiences.
 This 2003 exploitation horror film is Zombie’s directorial debut and encompasses both the positives and negatives of his work.
 The lab of Dr. Satan (Walter Phelan) is the kind of setting Zombie does well.
 Particularly, for fans that enjoy the grotesque.
-Denise (Erin Daniels) comes across his laboratory during her experience from Hell.
+Denise (Erin Daniels) comes across his laboratory during her experience from hell.
 She realizes only too well that the doctor’s legend is true and her escape is only temporary.

 Ridley Scott’s visual style is on full display in the first film in the Alien franchise.
 Each of the chilling settings in this 1979 classic have something special to mesmerize the viewer.
 For example, the sequence in the air duct contains a successful jump-scare.
 The viewer’s pulse also races as Kane (John Hurt) strolls through the egg-chamber.
-Yet, the scene with the most chills belongs to the Space Jockey and his control room.
+Yet, the sequence with the most chills belongs to the Space Jockey and his control room.
 Audiences watched as part of the Nostromo’s crew came upon the mysterious derelict spaceship.
-As the crew reached the chamber room, there is a shift in the film’s tone.
+As the crew reach the chamber room, there is a shift in the film’s tone.
 H.R.
 Giger’s unique design of the interior is unsettling.
 The condition of the Space Jockey foreshadows events to come.
 The dreamlike quality shown previously is at this point dissolving into a nightmare for the rest of the film.

 Also be Sure to Check Out: A Beginner’s Guide to the Work of Dario Argento

 Astral dimensions prove to be quite a scary location for those that dwell in the real world.
-To think that young Dalton (Ty Simpkins) had been trapped there for such a long period is a frightening concept.
+To think that young Dalton (Ty Simpkins) has been trapped there for such a long period is a frightening concept.
 The audience follows alongside his father, Josh (Patrick Wilson), when he projects himself into this place called The Further.
 At first, the inhabitants seem potentially harmless.
 As Josh makes additional headway, we soon realize that these people range from the demented to the malevolent.
 Unfortunately, a few of these inhabitants would love to leave The Further and come back with Josh and Dalton.

-The Blair Witch Project
+The Burkitsville Woods in The Blair Witch Project

 In 1960, Alfred Hitchcock gave audiences their first look at the house on the hill above the Bates Motel.
 Since then, the Second Empire Victorian has become iconic in horror history.
 The first slash of bloody terror occurs within the motel.
 Yet, the house, as seen from below the motel, is an ominous omen looking down upon the guests.
 Norman Bates (Anthony Perkins) lives inside and keeps company with his “mother.”
-The horrific images conjured from within the house inspires filmmakers to this day.
+The horrific images conjured from within the house and the hotel inspire filmmakers to this day.
 Around every corner or up every staircase, the threat of Mother’s knife is waiting.
 Should one dare to enter the cellar, they will find the chilling secret Norman has been keeping.